r0chd/nh/README.md

 nix shell github:nix-community/nh # dev
 ```

-You can try NH today in a Nix shell today, no setup required!
+You can try NH in a Nix shell today, no setup required!

 ### NixOS